Chunjee/unit-testing.ahk/README.md

 #Include unit-testing.ahk\export.ahk
 assert := new unittesting.ahk

-testVar := 1
+testVar := 2 + 2
-assert.test(testVar, 1)
+assert.equal(testVar, 4)
 assert.fullReport()
 ```
-You may also review or copy the library from [./export.ahk on GitHub](https://github.com/Chunjee/unit-testing.ahk)
+You may also review or copy the library from [./export.ahk on GitHub](https://github.com/Chunjee/unit-testing.ahk); #Include as you would normally when manually downloading.

 ## Usage